- Contact BUPD

 Emergency Operations Team

-The Emergency Operations Team shall be directed by the Director of Public Safety/Chief of Police or designee.
+The Emergency Operations Team shall be directed by the Chief of Public Safety or designee.
 The team shall consist of the following individuals:

 - Provost and Senior Vice President for Academic Affairs